whyooooo/Interactive-Lab-Hub/Lab 3/README.md

 Our device simply rely on audio instructions, so using wizarding techniques isn't strictly necessary for our design.

 # Lab 3 Part 2

 ## Prep for Part 2

 Improvements:

 a.
 Wording / Language

-- Keep instructions short and direct
+- Keep instructions short, direct, and quantitatively precise

 - Instead of: “Carefully prepare the dry ingredients by measuring them with precision before mixing.”

-- Use: “Measure flour, sugar, and salt.
-Put them in one bowl.”
+- Use: “Measure 200 g all-purpose flour, 50 g sugar, and 2 g salt.
+Mix them in a large stainless-steel bowl for 30 seconds until evenly combined.”

+- Focus on converting vague instructions into specific, measurable actions: include exact quantities (grams, milliliters), temperature targets (°C/°F), tools or equipment (e.g., whisk, mixer, pan type), and observable conditions (e.g., “until golden brown,” “until dough forms a smooth ball”).

 b.
 Button / Tap Interaction